 Yes, things cost more today than in 1967.
 A lot more.
 A 75-cent pattern then, adjusted for inflation to 2020, means that a pattern should sell for $5.81.
-Simplicity recently retailed pattern for $20.
+Simplicity recently retailed the pattern for $20.
 WHAT???
 It was one pair of pants, one zipper, no pockets, no waistband, no skirts, no shirts, no jacket, no shorts.
 One pair of pants.
-Simplicity patterns are designed for the beginner sewer. $20??
+Simplicity patterns are designed for beginner sewers. $20??
 For that kind of money, I expect more than one pair of plain pants.
 Today a pair of pants at a retail store is $10.

-I love to sew, but money spent on sewing was getting out of hand.
+I love to sew, but the money spent on sewing was getting out of hand.
 In order to keep sewing without compromising on quality, I had to make some adjustments.

 ADJUSTMENT NO. 1: SHOP YOUR PRICES…BIG TIME

 The sole purpose of marketing and advertising is to get money from your pocket to theirs.
-They use well researched psychology to ensure that you feel the need to buy it for whatever reason.
+They use well-researched psychology to ensure that you feel the need to buy it for whatever reason.
 And it works.
 It really is just a scam.
 They really don’t care about your needs.
 They just want your money.

 - Don’t think a coupon always saves you money.

-Stores that use multiple coupons every week must raise their prices above suggested retail price to stay in business.
+Stores that use multiple coupons every week must raise their prices above the suggested retail price to stay in business.
 I needed some Dritz tailor’s chalk.